 To avoid problems related to the language and code style, it is helpful to know linting.
 This is running a static code analysis to enforce proper code style and find possible problems.
 The ESLint extension, which we use for almost every project, is beneficial in code quality control.
 It is easy to use and configure, so we highly recommend not to forget about it.
 (ESLint can always be turned off in the .eslintrc configuration file.)

 It’s highly recommended to set up crash reporting for your application to keep track of all errors and failures in one place.
 Tools like Crashlytics make it relatively easy.
 By tracking where your app most likely fails, you’ll be able to use this information to improve the quality of your application efficiently.

 Thanks to extensions like code metrics, we can track the complexity of our code.
 The point is not to pre-optimize everything because the performance of a released application can always be different from the version on your simulator.
 However, it’s worth being more or less aware of the computational complexity of your code because it happens that a component spends more time calculating the received data than waiting for the server to respond.

 Size of the application

-In React Native, application size is affected by the use of external components and libraries, among other things.
+In React Native, application size is affected by external components and libraries, among other things.
 To reduce the size of your app, you need to optimize your resources and create different app sizes for different devices.
-To optimize resources you will be useful with ProGuard, which is a free program for shrinking, obfuscating, and pre-verifying Java byte code.
+To optimize resources, you will be helpful with ProGuard, which is a free program for shrinking, obfuscating, and pre-verifying Java byte code.